Limited edition signed by Eliot

 Often referred to as his, 'Conversion Poem', Ash Wednesday is a long poem written during Eliot's conversion to Anglicanism.
 Marking the Christian fast day that signifies the beginning of Lent, a day of penitence to acknowledge one's sins, the poem revolves around a narrator's hope for salvation in a blasphemous world.

-Throughout its six parts, the speaker evolves through a series of illuminating and distressing metaphorical transformations, some of which find powerful inspiraton from Dante and from texts of liturgy though the poem maintains throughout much of a contrasting, secular undertone.
+Throughout its six parts, the speaker evolves through a series of illuminating and distressing metaphorical transformations, some of which find powerful inspiration from Dante and from texts of liturgy though the poem maintains throughout much of a contrasting, secular undertone.
 The first section claims the title of an appropriate love poem by Cavalcanti - "Because I do not hope to turn again".

 #2120217